Received a GST Notice? Here's What You Must Do Immediately

 7. Notice for payment of due GST

 GST authorities send this notice to remind the taxpayer of unpaid GST liabilities.
-When a taxpayer has not made payment for GST liabilities on time, the authority can send this notice.
+When a taxpayer has not made a payment for GST liabilities on time, the authority can send this notice.

 How to Reply to a GST Notice Online?